Jump to Bench Planes or Block Planes

 Craftsman Planes

 Both Millers Falls and Sargent would supply the finest planes under the Craftsman name for over four decades.
 The first Craftsman bench plane produced for Sears was supplied by the Sargent Co. in the spring 1928 catalog.
 The first Millers Falls Craftsman bench plane was introduced in the spring 1933 catalog.
 Between these two companies where would be twenty-one distinct types of Craftsman bench planes comprising of twenty different embossed lever caps, thirteen different trademark irons and seven different model number changes spanning forty-three years.
 For the first twenty-five years, nether Millers Falls, nor Sargent would stamp the model number on the Craftsman planes.
-In 1951, Sargent started adding their “619” OEM and model number as part of the trademark on the iron.
-The first model number on a Millers Falls Craftsman plane started in 1964 with their “107” OEM and model number stamped on the left cheek.
+In 1951, Sargent started adding the model number as part of the trademark on the iron.
+The first model number on a Millers Falls Craftsman bench plane started in 1964 with the model number stamped on the left cheek.

 The first Craftsman block plane was introduced in the spring of 1930.
 Like the bench plane, both Sargent and Millers Falls produced the Craftsman block planes.
 Only Millers Falls stamped the model number on the left cheek on their block planes which makes it easy to identify a Millers Falls block plane.